Functions continuous on curves in o-minimal structures: Reducing to types

-For the reverse direction, suppose that $\bar\gamma$ is not non-oscillatory.
-Then there is some function, $f$, such that there are arbitrarily small values of $t$ with $f(t,\gamma(t))$ equal to and not equal to $0$.
-Let $F=f$. \end{proof}

-We can now ask the same question of non-oscillatory curves as we did of definable curves -- given a bounded definable function whose value at one endpoint agrees with the limit on the curve, is there a closed set containing the curve on which the function is continuous?
+We are now equipped to ask Question \ref{mainquestion} -- given a non-oscillatory curve and a bounded definable function, is there a definable set containing an initial segment of the curve on which the function is continuous and extends continuously to the closure of the set?

-It is helpful here to examine the behavior of a non-oscillatory curve in the structure $M$ more closely.
+We examine the behavior of a non-oscillatory curve in $M$ more closely.